 Our apiary is a dual-purpose venture.
 The honeybees provide incredibly important pollination services for our native meadows, flowering hardwoods, and perennial pastures, while our honeybees provide us with the incredible fruits of their labor: their honey!
 Seasonally, they feast on tulip poplar, clover, and goldenrod, along with other flowering species within our native meadows and perennial pastures.
 The goals of our apiary are twofold: to have and propagate healthy bees for pollination and harvest honey when the season allows.
 Conditions are not always right for a honey harvest at the same time every year.
 We need to ensure that we are also leaving enough honey for the bees to consume overwinter, a delicate balance.
 We only take an excess so as not to deplete their stores.
 Knowing that bees can travel 2 miles, we have each of our colonies spread to different sections of our farm to isolate and monitor hive performance.
 We currently have 20 hives spread across three different sites on the farm, and are working to increase the honeybee population.

 The color and consistency of our honey will vary depending on when it was harvested and the specific colony it was harvested from.
 We stand by our claim of “Perfectly Raw Honey”, and we do not heat treat our honey, so crystallization becomes a possibility on the shelf.
-Our honey is currently available at our farm store, preorder for pickup, or at Nick’s Market and Deli in Marshall.
+Our honey is currently available at our farm store for preorder for pickup.

 Research and Partnerships

 Establishing and maintaining partnerships with agricultural, research, and conservation organizations is a significant component of our work.
 In many cases, our management is guided by the research that comes from our partner organizations.
 Collaboration is key to success and involving as many thought partners as we can only enhances our work.
 Current and past projects include: